tooxie/shiva-server/README.rst

 Prerequisites
 =============

-You are going to need a Last.fm API key.
+If you want Shiva to automatically fetch artists' images from Last.FM while indexing you are going to need an API key.
 You can get one at http://www.last.fm/api/account/create

-This is used to fetch the artists' images.
+This makes the whole indexing slower because issues a request on a per-album and per-artist basis, but does a lot of work automatically for you.

 Installation